 Learning that a photographic hero and inspiration, Norio Sugiuar would be there.
 Getting nervous about meeting him.
 Being so pleased to meet him and having the chance to get a print in person.Takeshi Nagaike san's good humour, charm and old school tying style.
 It was very much a pleasure to meet him.
 Getting to go to the Andersen Japanese gardens for the first time, picking up some nice hashi.
 Visiting the Asian market on the way back and getting an Agatsuma CD I didn't have.
 Saki Kamijoo san just being so infectiously fun and instantly fitting into the mind as one of those people that you're just always glad to see.
 Having some time with Milla Reika san and discovering the sweet, un-egotistical, enthusiastic and grounded person behind the mistress image.
 Iambic9 for being one of the most unassumingly nice and generous people I can think of.
 Tying Indigozebra who is just such a sweetheart.
 Getting to perform again (I'm aware that we may have run just a fraction over time for which I apologise).
 MarkDV8's generosity of spirit truly catching me off guard and really touching me.
 Tying friends in the dungeon.
 Being only the third person to really tie Beemo, thanks for the trust.
 Giving Amy Morgan a stressfull old school experience on the bamboo frame.
 Somewhat more seriously getting into it with Clover and then having a great time tying sugrah!
 That was hot and hot again.
 Getting some M0co jute to try.
 I've never had a single specific rope for Ichinawa but couldn't resist getting a piece of Oniroku Nawa for that purpose and as yet another souvenir.
 Getting a new kimono for Clover from the lovely Japanese lady who was [...]

-During the London festival of the Art of Japanese bondage this year I had the rare pleasure of interviewing some great people from all around the world.
-The festival was great this year again and had such a great atmosphere of sharing, mutual support and warmth and included people from all kinds of rope backgrounds.
+I've had the rare pleasure of interviewing some great people from all around the world.
 This is the very first interview I've conducted so I hope it's not too bad.
 Whatever I fell short on, Scott more than made up for.
 This first interview is with Scott Smith.
 I really enjoyed doing this interview and I hope you enjoy hearing it just as much.
 It was a real pleasure to get Scott's thoughts on the Festival, bondage performances and more.
-(I don't have an image of Scott I can use with this post at the moment so I'm going to use one of his play partner Serene Chaos from a shoot we did some time ago.)

 Part 1 Well apart from wishing that the event had a shorthand name that was less of a mouthful than "The London Festival of the Art of Japanese Bondage" or LFAOJB for short.
 I'm really looking forward to it again.
 Last year it has to be said was amazing.
 10 performers over from Japan plus a few good home grown talents.
 This year there's more of a European flavour and even a few Americans and Canadians.
 There is still Kazami Ranki from Japan headlining, this is his second London festival.
 I'm specially looking forward to seeing Riccardo Wildties from Italy and Bob Ropemarks (not to mention Dutch Dame) from the Netherlands.
 Amy Morgan from America and....
 Oh it's 02:30 here and I'm blogging.
 Knackered and forgetting lots of people.
 So I'll just put - others too numerous to mention right now.
 There are a couple of people we wish had come that we're going to miss too.
 This year will we hope be a bit relaxed for us.
 Aside from performing on the Friday I'm not teaching except for a few private sessions and we're not concretely booked into any of the other goings on.
 We really hope to spend a good amount of time socialising and getting to talk to some of the people that have been in the same place as us all over the world but we never got the time to sit down with.
 There looks to be a steller line up of shows though I have to say I'm a bit sad that John Murakawa will not be performing this year.
 He's a real artist and he puts a tremendous amount of energy into the festival and his artistic input [...]